Class: Aws::SecretsManager::Client

 #get_random_password(params = {}) ⇒ Types::GetRandomPasswordResponse

-Generates a random password of the specified complexity.
+Generates a random password.

 -